 6. When a serious incident involving a child occurs the Ministry of Education must act to properly investigate and make its report publicly available.
 The report must include details on the actions and factors that led to the incident and what can be learned to reduce the chance of something similar happening again, thereby improving safety. .

 7. And finally, in the early childhood sector we really need to see the Ministry of Education accepting responsibility along with it learning to be more open and transparent in its response to serious incidents.

-- The report: A tragic incident in early childhood education and care in NZ, and a rebuttal of the Ministry of Education's claims to the media concerning the case
+- The report: A tragic incident in early childhood education and care in NZ, and a rebuttal of the ministry's claims to the media

-- Delays in making changes are unacceptable - External review of the Ministry of Education's regulatory work is now needed
+- A review of the Ministry of Education's regulatory work is needed